abhilak/javascript-compiler/README.md

     - Thinking of making it a C type array with only one type of element
 - Closures
 - Strings and arrays
-- Parameters as an array
+- Parameters as an array ' arguments array'

 ## Meetings
 ### First Meeting